 With certain restrictions, undergraduate students may repeat a course to raise the grade.
-Students do not accumulate graduation credits by repeating a course: a course’s credits apply toward graduation only once, no matter how many times the course is repeated. (“Repeatable” courses are an exception to this rule; see below.)
+Students do not accumulate graduation credits by repeating a course; a course’s credits apply toward graduation only once, no matter how many times the course is repeated. (“Repeatable” courses are an exception to this rule and are explained further below).

-Transcripts contain an appropriate entry of RP indicating that the course has been repeated and the grade-point average has been recomputed.
+Transcripts contain an appropriate entry of R indicating that the course has been repeated and the grade-point average has been recomputed.

 Individual Courses which may be Repeatable for Credit

 Generally courses cannot receive duplicate credit.
 However, some specified courses may be repeated for credit.
 These courses are designated by the word "Repeatable" in the Course Description Information section of this catalog.
 The number after the word "Repeatable" indicates the maximum number of credits that may be used toward degree requirements.
 The catalog in effect during the completion of the course will determine whether or not the course may be repeated for credit.